top of page

 While I appreciate the depth of love Queen Victoria had for her husband and the incredible detail of the memorial, but it’s kind of…well…gaudy.

-The St Martins current church was built between 1722 and 1726 and still stands as a visual anchor of the open space around Trafalgar Square.
+The current church was built between 1722 and 1726 and still stands as a visual anchor of the open space around Trafalgar Square.
 The site itself dates back to 350AD as a Roman burial ground.
 Historical records show reference to a church in 1222 that was rebuilt in 1542 by Henry VIII to house plague victims and rebuilt again in the eighteenth century when the walls and roof were found to be in a state of decay.

 The rest of my afternoon with AD was spent at the British Museum, my second visit to the Greek revival façade building facing Great Russell Street in the Bloomsbury district.
-It has 44 columns of ionic order (one of the three canonical orders of classical architecture) that stand 14 metres high.
+It has 44 columns of ionic order, one of the three canonical orders of classical architecture, that stand 14 metres high.
 The gable over the main entrance is decorated in 15 allegorical sculptures.

 The museum houses over eight million works that showcase human history, art and culture.
 It was first opened to the public in 1783 and has stood the test of time, although many items were temporarily relocated in 1942 during WW2.
 The original natural history artefacts are now in the Natural History Museum and books and manuscripts in the British Library.

 As with my first visit in 2011, I was in awe of the sheer size and depth of the collections of the British Museum.
-For a history nerd like me it’s the ultimate experience, but the other part of me struggles to deal with the fact that there are thousands of artifacts in the museum that where plundered or misappropriated that the Museum refuses to return to their rightful owners.
+For a history nerd like me it’s the ultimate experience, but the other part of me struggles to deal with the fact that there are thousands of artifacts in the museum that were plundered or misappropriated that the Museum refuses to return to their rightful owners.
 This feels like an attempt to hold onto a colonial past when some restorative justice by giving back the hoarded objects might be some acknowledgment of historical wrongdoings.

-It was a busy weekend, but I was grateful for the break from working and the chance to explore London again and catch up with KP and AD.
-I appreciated that I have friends in London I could hang out with who made the time out from the work project even more enjoyable.
-This was the first time - after four previous trips - that I walked more than I took the Tube.
+• This was the first time - after four previous trips - that I walked more than I took the Tube.
 I found this gave me a new appreciation for London and a greater sense of perspective.

 Comments